riteshzd/players-CRUD-application/README.md

 /search/:pos - Route to search players for a particular position

+/sort/:pos - Route to sort players as per their age (preferably ratings) for a particular position

 EDIT 1

 The player field in the schema is renamed into name field